FadyMohareb/dupless/README.md

      bedtools genomecov -ibam genome_reads.sorted.bam -d > genome_reads.coverage
 ```

 You can then use "genome_reads.coverage" with the "-b/--bed_cov" parameter.
+We recommand using short reads with a high coverage.
+For paired end reads we recommand a short insert size (cf: *How to choose the right value for the window length ("-w/--window_size" option):* below).

 ### How to choose the right value for the expected coverage ("-c/--expected_cov" option):